HarisMI40/HarisMI40/src/content/posts/pythons-list-comprehensions.md

 title: "Python's List Comprehensions"
 published: 2025-07-07
 draft: false
-description: "Learn how to use list comprehensions in Python for concise and readable code."
+description: 'Learn how to use list comprehensions in Python for concise and readable code.'
-tags: ["python"]
+tags: ['python']
 ---

 List comprehensions provide a concise way to create lists in Python.
 Here's an example: